fossabot/svogv/src/forms/README.md

 And it goes on.
 TypeScript is here and know we have something that’s an improvement for front end developers that matters:

 TypeScript brings a whole new level to pros like us.
 And it makes our world easier – at least a bit.
 And it improves the quality of our product – not just a bit, a whole new step.

 The last year (yes, we’re in 2017 already) brought a lot experience and some nice projects and the outcome is an advanced peace of software that’s going to make our life with Angular 4+ a lot easier.

-It’s a widget library that bring the power of Bootstrap 4 to Angular and adds some very cool stuff to build sophisticated forms – faster than ever.

 ## What is it?

 The approach was simply the usage of forms as simple as ever in Angular 2+.
 It's an extension to Angular 2+ that comes as a set of classes and components.

-It's available as source or as ready to use umd-bundle.
-The bundle is plane JavaScript.
-The sources are available via *npm* and from *github*.
+The base project is called 'Forms' and makes the creation of forms as easy as possible (that means, you don't have to create anything, it's just created for you).
+And yes, complex forms and server driven stuff works, too.

+The (currently) four projects are named like this:

+* @svogv/forms: decorator or json driven forms and validation generator
+* @svogv/blocks: a collection of widgets for all day use (needs @svogs/forms)
+* @svogv/maps: a nice wrapper around Google's maps API (needs @svogs/forms)
+* @svogv/hud: a fun project that consists of sci-fi Head Up display widgets

+> This is the README für @svogv/forms.

 ## Issues?